 Sweden's weather has many faces.
 The country enjoys a mostly temperate climate despite its northern latitude, mainly because of the Gulf Stream.
 Stockholm is warmer and milder, while in the mountains of northern Sweden, a sub-Arctic climate predominates.

+North of the Arctic Circle, the sun never sets for part of each summer during June and July, which is called the Midnight Sun, one of Scandinavia's natural phenomena.
 The opposite occurs in the winter when the night is unending for a corresponding period.
 These are the Polar Nights (another one of Scandinavia's natural phenomena).

 There is an important weather divergence between northern and southern Sweden: The north has a long winter of more than seven months.
 The south, on the other hand, has winter weather for only two months and a summer of more than four.

 Annual rainfall averages 24 inches and the maximum rainfall occurs in late summer.
 Sweden boasts considerable snowfall, and in Sweden's north snow remains on the ground for six months each year.

 Stockholm's climate is mostly pleasant with more mild winters than you would expect.
 The city receives quite a bit of sunshine and has summertime temperatures that average 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius).
 Winters are much colder, averaging between 27 and 30 degrees Fahrenheit (minus 2 to minus 1 degree Celsius).
 Most of the rain falls during the fall and winter months.